Chester County Property Taxes, Explained

 Which Chester County school district has the lowest property taxes?

-Among Chester County districts we cover that operate public schools, West Chester Area carries the lowest typical total rate (about 0.93% of market value, roughly $4,204 per year on a $450,000 home) and Coatesville Area the highest (about 1.67%, roughly $7,504 per year).
+Among the districts we cover that tax homes in Chester County and operate public schools, West Chester Area carries the lowest typical total rate: about 0.93% of market value, roughly $4,204 per year on a $450,000 home.
+Coatesville Area is the highest, at about 1.67%, roughly $7,504 per year.
 Rates also vary by municipality within a district, and the table above lists each one.

 Looking for a home in Chester County?